oneapi-src/oneAPI-samples/Frameworks/TensorFlow/Performance-Analysis/README.md

 | Time to complete                  | 40 minutes

 ## Purpose
+[Intel Model Zoo](https://github.com/IntelAI/models) contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.

-Analyze the performance benefit from Intel Optimizations for Tensorflow* and oneDNN among different layers by using Tensorflow Timeline.
+This sample helps to demonstrate AI workloads and deep learning models that have been optimized by Intel and validated to run on Intel hardware.
+Using the Tensorflow Timeline, you can analyze the performance benefits from Intel Optimizations for Tensorflow* and oneDNN among different layers to efficiently execute, train, and deploy Intel-optimized models

 ## Key implementation details
 ### Jupyter Notebooks